czakdesign/website/animations/implicit_widgets.md

  <!-- <br>
  The `AnimatedOpacity` implicit widget automatically transitions a child's opacity over a given duration whenever the given opacity changes.
 Notice that the listeners, tickers, and other animation elements are *implied* so you don't need to add them.
 The `AnimatedOpacity` class extends `ImplicitlyAnimatedWidget` and those elements are already included in the `ImplicitlyAnimatedWidget` class. -->

 The code for the `AnimatedOpacity` example is shown below.
-The `AnimatedOpacity` widget extends the `ImplicitlyAnimatedWidget` class and already includes the listeners, tickers, and other elements that define the animation.
+The `AnimatedOpacity` widget extends the `ImplicitlyAnimatedWidget` class and already includes the listeners, tickers, and other elements that define the animation—so when you reuse the `AnimatedOpacity` widget, you don't need to specify those elements.
 <!-- skip -->
 {% prettify dart %}
 ```Dart